-Previous development schemes failed prior to 2002 when the site transferred from the US Army to the NPS.
-This was due to the inability of developers and federal land owners to consent on a financial pro forma that would not impact significant resources.
-The challenge was to design a project that would be financially sustainable, protect important resources and accommodate public use.
+Previous development projects failed prior to 2002, when the site transferred from the U.S. Army to the National Park Service.
+This was due to the inability of developers and federal land owners to consent on a financial pro forma that would not impact significant natural and cultural resources.
+The challenge was to design a project that would be financially sustainable, protect important resources, and accommodate public use.

-- Designation of the Vehicle Free Zone (VFZ)is a significant management challenge.
-The VFZ was established to preserve views to the Golden Gate Bridge and the San Francisco skyline and the views of the rehabilitated historic buildings and Parade Ground.
+- Designation of a Vehicle Free Zone (VFZ) presented a significant management challenge.
+The VFZ was established to preserve views to the Golden Gate Bridge, the San Francisco skyline, and the rehabilitated historic buildings and Parade Ground.
 Murray Circle, previously the primary access road through the complex, is now in the VFZ.
 All service traffic and non-valet vehicles are directed toward a smaller lane behind the historic buildings, which has worked well for service vehicles; however, it has proven to be a counter-intuitive maneuver for visitors.
-Hotel staff must continually explain the VFZ as people arrive, and staff often allow visitors to park there.
+Hotel staff must continually point out the VFZ as people arrive, and staff often allow visitors to park there.

-- Genetic native plants can triple their growth size in one season.
+- On this site, it became clear that genetic native plants can triple their growth size in one season.